Can you tell us more about the presenters?

 Shayla Martin is guided by Brene Brown’s quote, "Strong Back.
 Soft Front.
 Wild Heart."
 Each aspect of this quote defines how Shayla approaches life as a four-year breast cancer survivor.
 This life changing journey was the catalyst which connected her deeper with her core values of connection and vulnerability.
 Shayla obtained her MBA from Valparaiso University.
 She attended undergraduate at Auburn University, where she was a member of the Women's Track Team.
 She still enjoys running and has completed the NYC Marathon two times.
 Shayla lives in New York City and works as an Account Executive for Salesforce.
 Shayla serves on The Pink Agenda’s Leadership Council

 Melissa Micari lost her mother to breast cancer in January 2015.
 Ever since her mom’s diagnosis, Melissa has been focused on spreading awareness and educating others on breast cancer risks, prevention, diagnosis and treatment.
 After seeing The Pink Agenda Speaker Series at her office in October 2019, she decided her efforts would be maximized if she joined The Pink Agenda.
-Aside from working with TPA, Melissa is in talent acquisition and development at Paul Hastings, a global law firm.
+Aside from working with TPA, Melissa is in talent acquisition at PineBridge Investments, a global asset management firm.
 She also coaches indoor rowing classes at Row House in Jersey City in an effort to help others (and herself) reach their fitness and wellness goals.
-Melissa serves on The Pink Agenda’s Board of Directors
+Melissa serves on The Pink Agenda’s Board of Directors.

 Amanda Quick is currently a Senior Manager at American Express.
 She is focused on education to raise awareness around young women living with breast cancer in addition to NYC events to help raise money for research.
 As a thriver, Amanda is passionate about helping other young women thrive with their diagnosis, especially with a focus on women of color.
 She shared her story on Good Morning America and was featured alongside other 20 and 30-somethings living with chronic illnesses on Suffering the Silence.
 Amanda serves on The Pink Agenda’s Board of Directors.